 To gain knowledge of the methods and techniques used in archaeology to study past settlement patterns and site location preferences;

-To understand how the physical environment and the cultural context influence human activities in the past and present.
+To understand how the physical environment and the cultural context have influenced human activities in the past and present.

-Upon competition of this course students will have acquired:
+Upon completion of this course students will have acquired: